+I am Associate Professor of Political Science at Temple University.
 I am the author of China’s Regulatory State: A New Strategy for Globalization (Cornell University Press / Cornell Studies in Political Economy, 2011), a cross-industry examination of China’s distinctive integration into the international economy.
-My dissertation, on which this book is based, was nominated by the U.C.
-Berkeley Department of Political Science for the Gabriel Almond Award for Best Dissertation at the American Political Science Association.
+I conducted research for this book as a Fulbright Scholar at the Chinese Academy of Social Sciences' Institute of World Economics and Politics.

-My current research include a comparative project examining the politics of market reform in China, India, and Russia in the post-liberalization era; a project on China’s foreign economic engagement and its political impact on the developing world; and an investigation of emerging capitalism and the social ramifications of economic control in China.
-I have an article in Comparative Political Studies (January 2012), comparing China and India; and I have published work on the impact of domestic ideas and politics on free trade arrangements between small and large countries, focusing analysis on Taiwan’s attempts at negotiating bilateral trade agreements.
-I have also conducted research on comparative democratization and authoritarianism.
+Other published research include studies on the regulatory state in the Global South and the impact of domestic ideas and politics on free trade arrangements between small and large countries, focusing analysis on Taiwan’s attempts at negotiating bilateral trade agreements.
+Additionally, I have conducted research on comparative democratization and authoritarianism.

 Ongoing projects investigate China’s foreign economic engagement and its political impact on the developing world; and political polarization, industry associations, and the politics of trade policy in post-developmental state East Asia.
 I have also launched a project investigating the marketization of social policy and its implications in health and education services in China.
 A long-term project investigates the relationship between the political economy of identity, nationalism, and nation-building.